 The survey and further information about Baywatch can be found by clicking here

-The Baywatch campaign, which was launched in 2002, sees disabled drivers and other motorists asked to count how many disabled bays are provided at supermarkets and how many cars that are parked in them without displaying a Blue Badge.
-The survey also collects details of the type of enforcement if carried out by the parking operator responsible for the car park.
+The Baywatch campaign, which was launched in 2002, sees disabled drivers and other motorists asked to count how many disabled bays are provided at supermarkets and how many cars are parked in them without displaying a Blue Badge.
+The survey also collects details of the type of enforcement carried out by the parking operator responsible for the car park.

 When the survey closes the results are calculated, published and sent to the supermarkets to encourage them to work with the charity to improve their parking policies with regard to tackling disabled bay abuse by using effective enforcement.